FOR IMMEDIATE RELEASE: December 5, 2012

 Advising residents to avoid being an environmental Scrooge this holiday season, Supervisor Kaiman reminded North Hempstead residents to recycle their used Christmas trees and unwanted electronics.

 “Tree Cycling benefits the environment and the community,” Supervisor Kaiman said, noting that old trees are turned into mulch for use in gardening and landscaping.
-“And recycling your electronic waste is a win, win undertaking, freeing up valuable space while keeping damaging materials like lead, mercury and arsenic out of landfills, thus keeping toxins out of our drinking water.”
+“And recycling your electronic waste is a win, win undertaking,” he said, “freeing up valuable space while keeping damaging materials like lead, mercury and arsenic out of landfills, thus keeping toxins out of our drinking water.”

 Town officials also recommend that residents become misers this holiday season by switching to energy-saving Light Emitting Diode (LED) lights, which ultimately lowers electric bills.